-SAP data can be stored in the Database which can be Oracle, Microsoft SQL, IBM DB2, Sybase, MySQL and SAP HANA (the In-memory version).
-The problem we face is that SAP has to collate, manage, process and report on an increasing amount of data and increasingly in real time or low latency business requirements.
+SAP data can be stored in the database which can be Oracle, Microsoft SQL, IBM DB2, Sybase, MySQL and SAP HANA (the In-memory version).
+The problem we face is that SAP has to collate, manage, process and report on an increasing amount of data, as well as increasingly in real time or at low latency business requirements.

-Most companies are seeking to have a complete customer perspective or Omni-channel experience across all platforms they interact with customers (Internet client, mobile application, In-store) as well as attracting and influencing (on a wide variety of platforms and formats).
-Most Databases have been relational and structured and have served SAP applications well.
-Most organisations now process increasing volumes of unstructured customer data, in real time and need to provide a holistic experience closely integrated to fulfillment.
+Most companies are seeking to have a complete customer perspective or omni-channel experience across all platforms in which they interact with customers (Internet client, mobile application, In-store).
+They are also wanting to attract and influence on a wide variety of platforms and formats.
+Most databases have been relational and structured and have served SAP applications well.
+The majority of organisations now process increasing volumes of unstructured customer data in real time and need to provide a holistic experience closely integrated to fulfillment.

-The outcome is delivering the very best user and customer experience.
-To address the increasing amounts of data with increase demand for real time analysis and processing, SAP launched the HANA (In-memory database) version in 2010.
-In-memory databases are much faster and store data differently to address previous limitations to deliver an enhanced real time user experience.
+The aim is to deliver the very best user and customer experience.
+To address the increasing amounts of data with increased demand for real time analysis and processing, SAP launched the HANA (In-memory database) version in 2010.
+In-memory databases are much faster and store data differently to address previous limitations in delivering an enhanced real time user experience.

-However, to maximise the benefits of a faster database, it is also necessary to update SAP Components (Applications) accessing the data and corresponding SAP business processes.
-The core SAP ERP application is known as ECC (ERP Central Component) and it is the 1st component of the SAP Business Suite.
-In total there are 10 core components and 2 technical components in ECC which include Customer Relationship Management (SAP CRM), Supply Chain Management (SAP SCM) and Sales & Distribution (SAP SD).
+However, to maximise the benefits of a faster database, it is also necessary to update SAP components (applications) accessing the data and corresponding SAP business processes.
+The core SAP ERP application is known as ECC (ERP Central Component) and it is the first component of the SAP business suite.
+In total there are ten core components and two technical components in ECC, including the Customer Relationship Management system (SAP CRM), the Supply Chain Management system (SAP SCM) and Sales & Distribution (SAP SD).

 Source: TechTarget 2018

-There are SAP Functional Components which support more industry specific requirements.
+There are SAP functional components which support more industry specific requirements.
 Each component must be purchased, licensed, implemented and integrated to maximise the capabilities, analytics and process flows in any organisation.
-With two mandatory technical components which are NetWeaver (provides SAP ECC system administration capabilities including user security, roles and authorisations) and ABAP (Advanced Business Application Programming) which is the default programming language for SAP components.
+Two mandatory technical components are NetWeaver (providing SAP ECC system administration capabilities including user security, roles and authorisations) and ABAP (Advanced Business Application Programming) which is the default programming language for SAP components.

 The third area of focus is business processes and integration.
-Inevitably over time, business processes are updated and modified, new processes and systems are added, processes to address gaps and interface requirements are updated and business requirements evolve.
-SAP typically is at the heart of a business so invariably there are significant numbers of processes involved and interconnected.
+Inevitably over time, business processes are updated and modified.
+New processes and systems are added.
+Processes to address gaps and interface requirements are updated while business requirements continue to evolve.